wiesmann/QuickDrawViewer/README.md

 This program has basically three parts:

 * A library that parses QuickDraw files, which only depends on the `Foundation` framework.
-* A Library that renders into a CoreGraphics context, which depends on CoreGraphics, CoreText and CoreImage.
+* A Library that renders into a CoreGraphics context, which depends on CoreGraphics, CoreText and CoreImage (AppKit is pulled in for some color logic, but could easily be removed).
 * A minimalistic Swift-UI application that shows the pictures.

 This means the code could be used in other applications that want to handle QuickDraw files.